SrijonMaster1/sales-profit-maker/README.md

 Let's assume, a Company sells products and is looking for a way to maximize the profits.

-This App can help find the best estimated price for all the products based on the sales data so that it can achieve its Financial Goal.
+This App can help find the best estimated price for all the products based on the sales data so that the company can achieve its Financial Goal.

 In Finance, there is a concept of increasing Conversion Rate and increasing Demand by decreasing Price.